shahin2525/bike-store/README.md

-# App_Name : Bike-Store
+# .
+App_Name : Bike-Store

-# to start the app use : npm run start:dev
+# .to start the app use : npm run start:dev

-# features of this app
+# .features of this app

-# This app flow moduler pattern
+## This app flow moduler pattern

-# technologies name which are use for developing this app
+# .technologies name which are use for developing this app

 ## typescript